-Te Waimate Mission is currently closed for maintenance.
+Te Waimate Mission is currently closed for winter.
 Please check back for a re-opening date.

 Te Waimate Mission is located 15kms of Kerikeri.